smartsheet-platform/smartsheet-javascript-sdk/README.md

 # Smartsheet SDK for JavaScript
+This is an SDK to simplify connecting to the [Smartsheet API](http://www.smartsheet.com/developers/api-documentation) from Node.js applications.

 **Please note the initial version of the SDK is Pre-Alpha because there can be breaking changes**